tosdr/tosdr.org/README.md

 NEW BUILD AND PUBLISH INSTRUCTIONS:

+    git status
-    git commit -am"some changes i made" #make sure you `git add` and new files you added npm install
+    git diff #see what changes you are about to build git commit -am"some changes i made" #make sure you `git add` and new files you added npm install
     npm install -g less